ivodolenc/rolli/README.md

 Specifies the auto-build `exports` mode.

-When enabled, it automatically parses and bundles all entries that are defined in the _package.json_ file via the _exports_ object (node subpath [exports](https://nodejs.org/api/packages.html#subpath-exports)).
+When enabled, it automatically parses and bundles all entries that are defined via the _exports_ object (node subpath [exports](https://nodejs.org/api/packages.html#subpath-exports)) in the _package.json_ file .

 All defined _output_ paths are automatically matched with _input_ paths.
 The _input_ directory is specified by the `srcDir` option.